Blarsu/Android-Tevin-Bot/README.md

 # Android-Tevin-Bot

 Discord Bot that motivates you with inspirational quotes and allows users to add their own quotes for the bot to use.
-Changes.
+Changes famo.

 Developed using Python on Replit and hosted using uptimerobot.